-7.1.
+- 7.1.
 Interference with University Functions: A protest, rally, or demonstration must not interfere with the missions, processes, procedures, or functions of the University (see Section 2.3.).
 Therefore, protesters must allow the staff and faculty of the University to engage in the performance of their duties, and students to pursue their educational activities.
 Impeding or restricting these activities by making noise, by blocking entrances to or exits from University facilities, or by coercion, intimidation, or threats or use of violence is unacceptable (see Section 2.4.).
-Proper means of egress must be maintained at all times.

-7.2.
-Use of Public Space for Demonstrations: An activity that is neither disruptive nor obstructive is permitted in public areas of campus buildings only during those hours when the building in question is normally open.
-An activity that is neither disruptive nor obstructive is permitted in outdoor areas of the campus.
-Placement on University property of structures or displays requires permission of the DOS.
+Proper means of egress must be maintained at all times. - 7.2.
+Use of Public Space for Demonstrations: An activity that is neither disruptive nor obstructive is permitted in common areas of campus buildings only during those hours when the building in question is normally open.
+An activity that is neither disruptive nor obstructive is generally permitted in outdoor areas of the campus, however, Brandeis University may designate a specific area for particular types of events or activities.
+Placement on University property of structures or displays, including but not limited to tents and individual shelters, requires prior permission by the DOSO.

-7.3.
+- 7.3.
 Occupancy Limits: The number of persons who may be safely accommodated in any area where demonstrations occur shall be determined by the Waltham Deputy Chief for Fire Prevention.
-Occupancy information is available from the Department of Public Safety and Conference and Events Services.

-7.4.
-Official Order to Vacate: Students are expected and required to vacate an area or facility of the University when directed to do so by an authorized official of the University (see Section 2.1.).
+Occupancy information is available from the Department of Public Safety and University Events. - 7.4.
+Official Order to Vacate: Students are expected and required to vacate an area or facility of the University when directed to do so by an authorized official of the University (see Section 2.1.). - 7.5.

-7.5.
 Disruption of scheduled speakers or events: Brandeis maintains a high tolerance for protest, but disruptions that prevent a planned event from continuing are not permissible.
 Students who disrupt in a way that interferes with the ability of an event to continue as planned will be warned and then asked to leave.
 If such disruptions do not cease, Brandeis students who do not comply with requests to leave face disciplinary consequences.

 Note: Some language in this policy was originally crafted and published by Princeton University.
+Please additionally refer to the Campus Use of Space Policy.